clj-easy/graal-docs/README.md

 Workarounds:

-- Using a Java 8 version of GraalVM
+- Use a Java 8 version of GraalVM
-- Patch `clojure.lang.Reflector` on the classpath with the conditional logic swapped out for non-conditional code which works on JDK11 (but not on JDK8).
+- Patch `clojure.lang.Reflector` on the classpath with the conditional logic swapped out for non-conditional code which works on Java 11 (but not on Java 8).
 The patch can be found [here](resources/Reflector.java).

 ## GraalVM development builds